Ali90922/Distributed-Computing-TrangoTowers/Assignment 1/StressTesting/Report.md

 Yes, running more clients significantly affected the server's performance.
 As the number of clients increased:

-- **Average Messages per Second**: The server processed more messages per second with more clients, but the rate of increase slowed down at higher client counts.
-For example, doubling the clients from 100 to 200 did not double the messages per second.
+- **Average Messages per Second**: The server shows a steady increase in the number of messages processed per second as the number of clients grows, but this increase slows down as the client count rises.
+Notably, doubling the clients from 100 to 200 does not result in a proportional doubling of the messages per second.
+I configured each spam client to send a message every 0.07 seconds, which translates to around 4284 messages being sent by a single client over a 5-minute period.
+In an ideal situation, the total number of messages processed should increase by 4284 for each additional client.
+However, the actual results closely follow this ideal line up to about 100 clients.
+Beyond this point, the server’s performance begins to deviate from the ideal, with the number of processed messages gradually falling behind.
+By the time the client count reaches around 200, the server hits a bottleneck, and the performance noticeably lags behind the ideal, as seen in the graph

 - **CPU Usage**: There was a substantial increase in CPU usage, from virtually 0% with 1 client to nearly 68% with 200 clients.
 - **Memory Usage**: Memory usage remained relatively constant around 12.6 MB, indicating that CPU and not memory was the bottleneck.
 - **Network Traffic**: Both bytes and packets sent and received per interval increased with the number of clients, indicating higher network load.